United Russia: Party platform

 The program document of the United Russia party notes: "Our absolute priority is people.
 This priority was gained by Russia - for centuries the price of human life was almost negligible.
 All human rights proclaimed by the Constitution and international law have the same, unconditional and supreme value for us: whether it be freedom of speech, freedom of movement, access to cultural values, the right to housing or social security."

 The party has promoted explicitly conservative policies in social, cultural and political matters, at home and abroad.
-Putin has attacked globalism and economic liberalism as well as scientific and technological progress.
+Putin has attacked globalism and economic liberalism.
 Putin has promoted new think tanks that bring together like-minded intellectuals and writers.
-For example, the Izborsky Club, founded in 2012 by Aleksandr Prokhanov, stresses Russian nationalism, restoring Russia's historical greatness, and systematic opposition to liberal ideas and policies.
+For example, the Izborsky Club, founded in 2012 by Alexander Prokhanov, stresses Russian nationalism, restoring Russia's historical greatness, and systematic opposition to liberal ideas and policies.
 Vladislav Surkov, a senior government official, has been one of the key ideologists during Putin's presidency.

 In 2015, United Russia changed its ideology to liberal conservatism, which is right-leaning centrism.
 The change in United Russia's positions was due to the economic crisis in Russia at the time.
 The charter states the main values of the party: